 - Gather the following documents:

 - Legible copy of your current I-20 (not including instruction page) or DS-2019.

-- Copy of paper or print-out of electronic Form I-94 (please click on the link for instructions).
+- Copy of paper or print-out of electronic Form I-94.

 - Unofficial transcript downloaded from Wolverine Access.